🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—£οΈ Freedom of Speech + 8.9 -- 15 As a US territory, Guam enjoys strong constitutional protections for free speech, similar to the mainland, with a vibrant local media and open public discourse.
+πŸ—£οΈ Freedom of Speech + 8.9 -- 15 As a US territory, constitutional free speech protections apply, though local nuances may slightly temper this compared to the mainland.

 🌍 DIGITAL NOMAD COMMUNITY